schmooser/blog.ora600.ru/_posts/2012-08-25-how-it-works.markdown

 ---
 I wrote some notes in russian to my main blog – [iseetheline.ru](iseetheline.ru).
 It's powered by blog engine named [Aegea](http://blogengine.ru).
 It has beautiful minimalistic design which I like, it installs simply, it has many features like drag-and-drop image uploading, saving to drafts, tagging, built-in comments, search, rss, support of plugins and so on.
 But it lacks in three things.

-1. Posts should be written using wiki-formatting.
+1. Posts should be written using wiki-formatting via web-interface.
 I HATE wiki-formatting.
 I love markdown.
-I can't even remember the rules to write links, images and so on.
+I love vim.
+I can't even remember the rules of wiki-formatting to write links, images and so on.
 2. It's written on php and is not open-source.
 That's why I can't modify it to my needs.
 3. It doesn't have syntax highlighting by default.